Anku5hk/Programmers_guide_to_Python/book.md

 ```

 ## 4. Flow Control and Exception Handling
+### Flow Control
 Flow Control is used for making decisions in programs.
 This decision making helps turn the output of the program based on the executed conditions.
-Exception handling helps to continue the program execution while handling the Errors/Exceptions on the way.
+Python supports all the general statements for conditions and loops except 'switch'.
-### if...else
+#### if...else
 ```Python
 my_var = 20
 my_var1 = None